Timonjoerns/NaturalComfortTrombeWallCalculator/README.md

 - **Vite**: Fast build tool and dev server
 - **SVG**: Vector graphics for visualization

-## Code Quality

-- Clean, modular component architecture
-- Separated calculation logic into pure functions
-- TypeScript interfaces for type safety
-- Comprehensive inline documentation
-- Reusable input field components
-- Responsive design with mobile-first approach

 ## Educational Use

 This calculator is designed for:
-- Architecture and engineering students learning passive solar design
+- Architecture students learning passive solar design
 - Schematic design phase exploration
 - Parameter sensitivity analysis
 - Quick feasibility assessment

 **Important**: This is a simplified design tool intended for early-stage schematic exploration.
 It should not replace:
-- Detailed thermal simulation software (e.g., EnergyPlus, Ladybug, WUFI)
+- Detailed thermal simulation software
 - Professional engineering consultation
 - Code compliance analysis
 - Detailed thermal comfort assessment

-## Future Enhancements

-Potential additions (not in current scope):
-- Export results to PDF or CSV
-- Save/load design presets
-- More sophisticated time lag calculations
-- Hourly performance profiles
-- Comparison mode for multiple designs
-- Dark mode theme

 ## Licensing

 Educational tool for learning purposes.

-## Support

-For questions or suggestions about the calculator, refer to the in-app "How it works" section and disclaimer for methodological limitations.

----

-**Created for**: Architecture and passive solar design education
 **Last Updated**: May 2026